How a Clean Water Nonprofit Raised Millions in Recurring Donations

 You already know why a recurring giving program is so important to your organization, but do you know how to get started?

 What are the most critical components?
 How do you measure your program's success?
 Tyler Riewer, charity: water's Brand Content Lead and Funraise's own CEO, Justin Wheeler, sat down to discuss building and maintaining a recurring donor program and engaging your donors to increase loyalty, reduce attrition, lower operation costs, and establish a more predictable revenue stream.
-Their conversation is available on demand—Listen now!
+Their conversation is available, free—Listen now to learn how to build your own recurring program.

 There were so many thoughtful questions during the Q&A that we weren't able to answer them all.
 We found that many of you had similar questions so we have consolidated duplicates.